 But what about napping?
 Can a quick nap during the day help us make up for lost sleep and improve our studying?
 Let's explore the evidence.

 If there's one bit of advice I'd give to any student approaching exams, it's this: power naps are a remarkably potent tool which students should embrace without exception as an integral part of a revision plan.
+But what's the best way to nap to optimise your study?

 The best tutors available